 Beginner Traders

-Without an understanding of contango and decay mechanics, beginners often lose money by holding UVXY too long.
+Without an understanding of contango and beta slippage, beginners often lose money by holding UVXY too long.

 Income or Passive Investors